Wellbeing

 Our wellbeing approach includes tackling topics still not often talked about in the workplace, such as:

 Green Light to Talk is our way of encouraging open and honest conversations about mental health and wellbeing, to make them a normal part of our culture and show that we care about our people.
-Each month we publish stories from our people on their personal experiences of mental health, highlighting the tools and resources available to those who may be struggling, or who want to help others.
-This is helping us break down the stigma around mental illness.
+In 2016 we began, each month, to publish stories from our people on their personal experiences of mental health, highlighting the tools and resources available to those who may be struggling, or who want to help others.
+This is helped us break down the stigma around mental illness.
+In 2017 our campaign went nationwide when it was adopted by the Lord Mayor’s Appeal and green ribbons launched across the UK.

 Growing research highlights the impact poor financial wellbeing can have on a person’s health.
 We’re committed to building our people’s financial awareness and signposting them to information and resources so they can make informed decisions and choices.
+In 2022 we launched a dedicated financial wellbeing platform accessible to all of our people to support their financial wellbeing.

 Driving change across industry